Pioneer18/Rent-A-Car/quickstart.md

 ## **Search For Rental Listings in Different Cities**

+Rent-A-Car is designed to enable a user to travel to a new city and easily locate a convenient rental car near their location.
+Like other similar car rental applications, Rent-A-Car users may list rental vehicles at their home or a well traveled public location; e.g. near a Train Station.

 ## **Troubleshooting**
 <font size=3>**No Response From Request**: If your request is infintely pending and never recieves a successful response, you may have not logged into the application or your session has expired.
 Please try logging into the application again before making the request</font>